Pre-Application Advice Service

-Before seeking pre-application advice from the Authority there are a number of sources of information that can be accessed to provide guidance on whether permission is required, what needs to be submitted with an application and what policies may be applicable to a proposed development.
+Information is available from the Authority that can be accessed to provide guidance on whether permission is required, what needs to be submitted with an application and what policies may be applicable to a proposed development.

 How does it work?

-- The customer service team will register your enquiry and may be able to give you the information you need immediately
+- The Customer and Democratic Services Team will register your enquiry and may be able to give you the information you need immediately

 - If your enquiry requires further research, you will be referred to a planning customer adviser who will contact you within three working days